What are dieticians?

-Our nutritionists work together with care teams to help our patients understand the benefits of good nutrition -- to stay stronger and feel better during and after cancer treatment.
+Our dietitians work together with care teams to help our patients understand the benefits of good nutrition -- to stay stronger and feel better during and after cancer treatment.

-Our nutritionists are registered dietitians.
+Our dietitians are registered dietitian/nutritionists.
 At Seattle Cancer Care Alliance, we offer personalized, evidence-based medical nutrition therapy, education, and information about food and nutrition to support your health and recovery during and after cancer treatment.

-As an SCCA patient you may want to consult with an SCCA nutritionist for individualized nutrition assessment and counseling to address:
+As an SCCA patient you may want to consult with an SCCA dietitian for individualized nutrition assessment and counseling to address: